 What could be more amazing than seeing water falling 65 meters into the ground then form rainbow colours naturally?
 You wouldn’t know unless you visit Mac-Mac falls.
 Entrance fee is R10.00

-If you not scared of heights, then why not test your adrenaline by taking a 50 – 70 meter jump into the forest.
+If you are not scared of heights, then why not test your adrenaline by taking a 50 – 70-meter jump into the forest.
 This will cost you between R170.00 – R190.00, but if you just want to go and clap hands for others as they jump, then entrance fee is just R20.00

 6. Three Rondavels

 Some people argue that if you visit Mpumalanga and not go to the Three Rondavels, then you are considered as not having been to Mpumalanga, of-course I agree with them.
 Entrance is R25.00- R40.00

 7. Blyde River Canyon, Mpumalanga